Connection to MySQL server successfully established.

 Phylum: Charophyta Family: Desmidiaceae

-First described by Brébisson in Ralfs (1848: 115, pl.
-19: 3) and illustrated by Jenner.
-Similar to X. fasciculatum but that species has the central protuberances ornamented in the form of coronas.
-Also, the lower spines are twinned (single in X. cristatum).
+A medium-sized cell with six spines visible in face view that are about equally spaced around the semicell.
+One each at the basal, lateral and apical angles.
+The lateral and apical spines are paired.
+Similar to X. fasciculatum but that species has the central protuberances ornamented in the form of coronas (superficial in X. cristatum).
+Also, the lower spines are twinned in X. fasciculatum (single in X. cristatum).

 References: